scipy-conference/scipy_proceedings/papers/orhan_eroglu/00_geocat.rst

 weather, atmosphere, ocean, among others.
 In addition, some of the functionalities of GeoCAT-comp are inspired or reimplemented from the NCL.

+Some of the functions that are made available through GeoCAT-comp are listed below, for which the GeoCAT-comp documentation :cite:`geocatcomprtd` provides signatures and descriptions as well as links to the usage examples:

-Spherical harmonics (both decomposition and recomposition as well as area weighting); Fourier transforms such as band-block, band-pass, low-pass, and high-pass; meteorological variables such as relative humidity, dew-point temperature, heat index, saturation vapor pressure, etc.; climatology functions such as climate average over multiple years, daily/monthly/seasonal averages, as well as anomalies;
+- Spherical harmonics (both decomposition and recomposition as well as area weighting),
+- Fourier transforms such as band-block, band-pass, low-pass, and high-pass; meteorological variables such as relative humidity, dew-point temperature, heat index, saturation vapor pressure, etc.; climatology functions such as climate average over multiple years, daily/monthly/seasonal averages, as well as anomalies;